-Fergus Falls is also a very family-oriented community with an excellent school system and community college.
+Fergus Falls is also a very family-oriented community with an excellent school system and state college.
 Housing is affordable, and the job market is strong.
 The city created and maintains numerous parks within the city limits.
-Pebble Lake, which is a five-minute drive from the city, has a public beach and DeLagoon Park which offers camping, softball complexes, playgrounds and public access to the lake.
+Pebble Lake, which is a five-minute drive from the city, has a public beach and DeLagoon Park which offers camping, softball complexes, soccer fields, playgrounds as well as public access to the lake.

 The city, located right off Interstate 94, has been very successful in attracting new businesses.
 Those businesses have strengthened the community and have found a dedicated capable workforce within Fergus Falls and the surrounding area.

-Fergus Falls is a river city because it was first settled when transportation and industry were dependent on water power.
-In 1854 Little Falls land speculator James B. Fergus hired Joseph Whitford to travel northwest to take up a townsite along the Red River.
+Fergus Falls, a river city, was first settled when transportation and industry were dependent on water power.
+In 1854, Little Falls land speculator James B. Fergus hired Joseph Whitford to travel northwest to take up a townsite along the Red River.
 Whitford staked a claim he called Graham's Point.
 On his way back he encountered a band of Indians who told him of a site 20 miles up river where there was a big falls or rapids.